New Physical Activity Guidelines Urge Americans: Move More, Sit Less

 - Each week: balance training, as well as aerobic and muscle-strengthening activities

-- Each week: If you can't complete 150 minutes of aerobic activity due to chronic conditions, do as much as your abilities allow.
+- Each week: If you can't complete 150 minutes of aerobic activity due to chronic conditions, do as much as your abilities allow

-- If you have chronic conditions, learn how those affect your ability to do physical activity safely.
+- If you have chronic conditions, learn how those affect your ability to do physical activity safely

-"Everything counts," says Loretta DiPietro, an epidemiologist at George Washington University who helped write the review of the science on physical activity, which the new guidelines are based on.
+"Everything counts," says Loretta DiPietro, an epidemiologist at George Washington University who helped write the review of the science on physical activity, upon which the new guidelines are based.

-So, if you take the stairs instead of the elevator, and it takes you three minutes to climb, you can count that towards your daily goal.
-Since lack of time a major obstacle to fitting in exercise, the new message is to aim to engineer more movement into your day.
+So, if you take the stairs instead of the elevator and it takes you 3 minutes to climb, you can count that toward your daily goal.
+Since lack of time is a major obstacle to fitting in exercise, the new message is to aim to engineer more movement into your day.

 Could you bike or walk more as part of your daily commute?
-Can you take mini-breaks during the work-day or school-day to walk around the block?
-Things like this "can accumulate over the course of the day," says DiPietro.
-This may help people make a mind shift towards becoming more active.
+Can you take mini-breaks during the workday or school day to walk around the block?
+Things like this "can accumulate over the course of the day," DiPietro says.
+This may help people make a mind shift toward becoming more active.

 "Everything adds up and contributes to reduced risk for diseases and day-to-day feeling better," says Kathleen Janz, of the University of Iowa, who also served on the committee reviewing the science of physical activity.